NeoRoo

 Reflections

-Working towards a cause that could provide voice to voiceless babies feels great.
-This project specifically expanded my visuals skills and I am thankful to all my teammates & industry experts who provided valuable feedback to iterate, brainstorm and finalize the product design to help the needy.
+Working towards a cause that could provide a voice to voiceless babies felt great.
+This project specifically expanded my visual skills and I am thankful to all my teammates, and experts who provided valuable feedback to iterate, brainstorm, and finalize the product design.

 What I could have done better?